tmr4/py65_debug_window/README.md

 cycles          goto               pwd   return
 ````

-To use these commands you'll need to break to the monitor with `<ESC>q` in the main window after closing the debug window (you cannot do this while the debug window is open).
+To use these commands you'll need to break to the monitor with `<ESC>q` in the main window (assuming you're using my interrupt routines) after closing the debug window (you cannot do this while the debug window is open).
 These commands could be added to the debug window, but I've left them out as I don't use them.

 * The debug window does not print a register summary after every command.

 * The default width in the debug window is 72.

+* The `mem` or `m` command utilizes the same memory polling routine as the py65 monitor.
+I've had to use a delay in this routine on my machine because this has to go over the socket connection.
+As such the command is slow.
+You may be able to modify the delay if your machine is more powerful.
+Also the routine could be modified so the debug window makes only a single request to the py65 monitor server.
+This would require a bit of rework though, especially if you examine large memory ranges.

 * Providing a number of a radix different than the default as an argument in a command may cause problems if not properly prefixed.
 For example `mem 0:2f` will crash the debug window if the default radix is decimal.
 In this case you need to use the proper prefix, `mem 0:$2f`.
 Note that this problem originates in the py65 address parser.
 If I track down the cause I may submit the issue to the py65 team.